nRFCloud/utils/ADVANCED.md

 If the `--res` parameter is used, the onboarding result information will be saved to the specified file instead of printed to the output.

-## Modem Credentials Parser
+# Modem Credentials Parser
-The script above, `device_credentials_installer.py` makes use of this script, `modem_credentials_parser.py`, so if you use the former, you do not need to also follow the directions below.
-If `device_credentials_installer.py` does not meet your needs, you can use `modem_credentials_parser.py` directly to take advantage of additional options.
+The script above, `device_credentials_installer` makes use of this script, `modem_credentials_parser`, so if you use the former, you do not need to also follow the directions below.
+If `device_credentials_installer` does not meet your needs, you can use `modem_credentials_parser` directly to take advantage of additional options.

 This script parses the output of `AT%KEYGEN` and `AT%ATTESTTOKEN`.
 Each command outputs two base64 strings joined by a `.` character.
 The first string is the command specific data.
 The second string is the [COSE](https://datatracker.ietf.org/doc/html/rfc8152) signature of the first string.
 The parsed data is displayed in the output.
 Providing the COSE string to this script is optional, as it is only used to display extra information.
 When providing `AT%KEYGEN` output, PEM files can be optionally saved.